 Precautions

-• If the Parameter is not supported for current version error appears when you configure parameters, update the minor version of your instance.
-For more information, see Update the minor version.
+• If the Parameter is not supported for current version error is returned when you configure parameters, update the minor version of your instance.
+For more information, see Update the minor version of an instance.

 • After you submit the modifications for specific parameters, your instance is automatically restarted.
-The instance experiences transient connections that last for a few seconds during the restart.
-On the page for modifying parameters in the Tair console, the Restart and Take Effect column indicates whether the instance must be restarted for the modification to take effect.
-For more information, see Modify the values of parameters for an instance.
+During the restart, the instance encounters transient connections that last for a few seconds.
+On the page for modifying parameters, the Restart and Take Effect column indicates whether the instance must be restarted for the modifications to take effect.
+For more information, see Configure instance parameters.

-Important This topic is applicable only to ApsaraDB for Redis Community Edition instances.
-For information about the parameters supported for ApsaraDB for Redis Enhanced Edition (Tair) instances including DRAM-based instances, Persistent memory-optimized instances, and ESSD-based instances, see Supported parameters.
+This topic describes the parameters that are supported by ApsaraDB for Redis Community Edition instances.
+For information about the parameters that are supported by ApsaraDB for Redis Enhanced Edition (Tair) instances, including DRAM-based, persistent memory-optimized, and ESSD-based instances, see Parameters that can be configured for Tair instances.

 Supported parameters and descriptions